hyctobe/academic-kickstart/content/home/welcome.md

 The world is a reflection of who you are.
 Therefore, it is of paramount importance that whatever you seek – money, relationships, jobs, or pursuit of greater spiritual meaning – that you make an internal shift to aid in a sustaining *peace, joy, and love* within.

 Brett Koon, just like you, desired something more out of life: A deeper internal connection – one with his true self.
-It is from this place, that all of his teachings are derived.
+In 2015 he had an experience where he became aware that he was not his thoughts, nor was he any beliefs, ideas or self images of who he thought he was.
+When he had this awareness, his teachings shifted to teaching from the stillness within, his true self.

 Brett offers Spiritual Life-Coaching, Meditation, Meditation Retreats and Inspirational Talks.
 He is *not* here to help you experience a temporary state of happiness through external change, but rather to *help you create a* sustained peace, joy, and love by doing the internal work, which helps you to become aware of your true self.

-Limiting beliefs you create for yourself can have a monumental effect on what actually manifests in your life.
-Know that *Brett is here* to help you work through those limiting beliefs.
+Limiting beliefs can have a monumental effect on what actually manifests in your life.
+Know that *Brett is here* to help you work through those limiting beliefs, which are simply thoughts you have believed to be true.
 Once you understand that *you are not your thoughts*, a whole new world of possibilities opens up.

-The universe is always reflecting exactly what you need, exactly when you need it.
-His purpose isn’t to focus on changing the external reality of the life in which you live, but rather help you internally find self-love and a path that fully resonates and aligns with who you are.
+The universe is always bringing you exactly what you need, exactly when you need it.
+His purpose isn’t to focus on changing the external reality of the life in which you live, but rather help you internally find self-love and a path that fully resonates and aligns with the core truth of who you are.